harenber/ptc-go/README.md

 The PACTOR support is beta and not included in the standard distribution of [Pat](http://getpat.io) yet.
 You need to build a version of Pat manually, however it is not difficult to do so.
 The Pat version with PACTOR support is available as a seperate branch in the source tree.
-It will pull all dependencies, including this driver.
+This [build script](https://github.com/la5nta/pat/blob/master/make.bash) will pull all dependencies, including this driver.
+So you do not need to bother with this repository.

 Some very basic knowledge of using the [Go programming language](https://golang.org/) is helpful.
-You do not need to write own code!
+But you do not need to write own code!

 If you haven't done yet, [download](https://golang.org/dl/) and [install](https://golang.org/doc/install) Go.
 Get familiar with [the workspace](https://golang.org/doc/code.html#Workspaces).

-Go to your GO src directory and issue
+Now go to your GO src directory and issue

 ```
 git clone -b feature/ptc-support https://github.com/la5nta/pat github.com/la5nta/pat